J-Setting

-J-Setting is a style of dance popularized by the Prancing J-Settes, the popular collegiate women's danceline of Jackson State University's Sonic Boom of the South marching band.
+J-Setting is a style of dance popularized by the Prancing J-Settes, the collegiate women's danceline of Jackson State University's Sonic Boom of the South marching band.
 It originated in the late 1970s from African-Americans in the Jackson, Mississippi, area of the United States.

 The signature dance move of J-Setting are powerful body and arm thrusts known as bucking.
 Bucking is derived from traditional African dance movements.
 J-Setting is characterized by a lead and follow format where one dancer initiates a series of high-energy dance moves, and the other dancers join in the movement.
 J-Setting features specific dance steps based on Prancing J-Settes marching techniques including the "J-Sette Walk," the "Salt and Pepper," the "Strut," and the "Tip Toe".
 In particular, the "Salt and Pepper" is a type of prance step for which the Prancing J-Settes are named and known.
 It is a high-knee lift or "high step" style of marching.
 Alternating legs lift with a bent knee to bring the foot up to the height of the opposite knee before returning the foot to the ground.

 Traditionally, Prancing J-Settes are positioned behind the captain on three distinct named rows based on height for non-field performances.
 The three rows are "Short & Sassy", "Magnificent Middle", and "Tall & Tough".
 While performing, dancers may also change dance formation similar to the way that marching bands change formation during shows on football fields.

 The J-Setting style of dress is often modeled after the dance uniforms of the JSU Prancing J-Settes.
 It normally includes a one or two piece bodysuit or form-fitting garment that covers the torso and crotch; and hosiery with knee high boots on the legs.
 However, other types of garments are also worn during a performance.